dkorunic/minifind/README.md

 ## About

 `minifind` is a barebones Un\*x `find` tool implementation in Rust, meant just to list directory entries as fast as possible and little else.
 For filename or path matching, it is possible to use `--name` or `--regex` options, toggling case insensitivity with `--case-insensitive` or not.
-Additionally to narrow down matches, it is possible to use `--file-type` option and filter by file type (`f` for files, `d` for directories and `l` for symlinks).
+Additionally to narrow down matches, it is possible to use `--file-type` option and filter by file type (`b` for block device, `c` for character device, `d` for directory, `p` for named FIFO, `f` for file, `l` for symlink, `s` for socket or `e` for empty file/directory).

 It will not follow filesystem symlinks and it will not cross filesystem boundaries by default.
 Number of threads used is set to the number of available CPU cores in the system.